-An exchange student is a high school- or college-aged student who travels abroad to live in a new country as part of an exchange program.
-While they're in this program, they'll be staying with a host family and attending classes at the local school, all while immersing themselves in a brand new culture, potentially learning a new language, and exploring the world from a different viewpoint.
-It's a fantastic opportunity and one I recommend all students grab with both hands.
+An exchange student is a high school- or college-aged person who travels abroad to live in a new country as part of a scholarly exchange program.
+While they're in this program, exchange students typically stay with a local host family and attend classes at a local school, all while immersing themselves in a brand new culture, potentially learning a new language, and experiencing the world from a different viewpoint.
+It's a fantastic opportunity for students.

 How Old Are Exchange Students?